fourcolors/me/README.md

 * Capybara: ***** (5)
 * Agile Development Process: ***** (5)
 * Eye For Design: ***** (5) (At least I think so)

+## Recent Projects
+* www.memorysun.com -> This is a personal pet project of mine.
+* www.jobcept.com -> The javascript here isn't pretty but I did this site before I knew good js
+* http://tmblr.co/Zq-A5wMMXbPM -> This is the tagging system for www.apptrajectory.com It's 100% tested in jasmine, cucumber and Backbone.js